Aligarh Muslim University: Women's education

-The professional courses are run with co-educational system.
-Girls students are accommodated in well established six Halls of residence where they have all facilities of living and studies.
-The Hostels inside these Halls are equipped with reading rooms, common rooms, sports facilities, dinning Hall etc.
+The professional courses are run with a co-educational system.
+Female students are accommodated in six well established halls of residence, where they have all facilities of living and studies.
+The hostels inside these halls are equipped with reading rooms, common rooms, sports facilities, and dining halls.

 Minority institution status

 Aligarh Muslim University is considered to be an institution of national importance, under the seventh schedule of the Constitution of India.
-In 1967, a constitution bench of the Supreme Court had held that the university is not a minority educational institution protected under the Indian constitution; the verdict had been given in case to which the university was not a party.
+In 1967, a constitution bench of the Supreme Court had held that the university is not a minority educational institution protected under the Indian constitution; the verdict had been given in a case to which the university was not a party.
 In 1981, an amendment was made to the Aligarh Muslim University Act, following which in 2006 the Allahabad High Court struck down the provision of the act which accorded the university minority educational institution status.
 In April 2016, the Indian government stated that it would not appeal against the decision.
 In February 2019, the issue was referred by the Supreme Court of India to a constitution bench of seven judges.

-Campus
+In November 2024, seven-judge bench of the Supreme Court, by a 4:3 majority, overruled a previous 1967 judgement in the case of S. Azeez Basha vs. Union of India.
+The 1967 ruling had stated that an institution established by a statute, such as the Aligarh Muslim University (AMU), could not claim minority status.
+The Supreme Court verdict overturned this precedent, paving the way for AMU to potentially assert its rights as a minority institution.
+However, the final determination of AMU's minority status will be decided by a separate bench, which will examine the specific provisions of the AMU Act.